Chinese ATV Won’t Start – Troubleshooting Guide

 • Look for a see-through plastic housing near the positive (+) battery terminal.

-• Open the fuse housing and make sure both wires are properly connected.
+• Open the fuse housing and make sure both wires are correctly connected.

 • Make sure there are no visible breaks in the fuse.